Kjdragan/pyai/src/AI Context/misc suggestions.md

 Create a report output directory as a sub directory under logs.
 Make sure that all our final output goes in there.

+Talk about Arise's new tracing and implemented an additional tracing into this project.